appendix; appendicitis; bellyache; pain; infection; inflammation;

 - An ultrasound doesn't hurt.
 A jelly is rubbed on your tummy, then a thing like a computer mouse is moved over the surface of your tummy.
 Pictures of your insides can be seen on a computer screen.
 You might be able to see the pictures that the person doing the ultrasound can see - it is really interesting.

 If your doctor thinks you might have appendicitis, sometimes she or he will get you to wait a while to see if you get better without an operation.
+YOu may be given antibiotics (ant-ti-bi-ot-ics) to help your body fight infection.
 But sometimes your doctor will decide that you need an operation called an appendicectomy (ap-pen-di-sec-tom-ee).

 - You will be taken to a special room in a hospital called an operating theatre.